ervandew/eclim/doc/content/vim/java/search.rst

   - 'split' - open the result in a new window via "split".
   - 'edit' - open the result in the current window.
   - 'tabnew' - open the result in a new tab.
-  - 'lopen' - open the location list to display the result.

   This setting overrides the global default for all supported language types which can be set using the **g:EclimDefaultFileOpenAction** setting which accepts the same possible values.

-- **g:EclimLocationListHeight** (Default: 10) -
+- **g:EclimQuickfixHeight** (Default: 10) -
-  Sets the height in lines of the location list window when eclim opens it to display search results.
+  Sets the height in lines of the quickfix window when eclim opens it to display search results.

 .. _g\:EclimJavaSearchMapping: